 Dr. Haws has a diverse background, having worked as a researcher, a regulatory toxicologist with a government agency, and a scientific consultant.
 In fact, a substantial portion of her career has been spent in the government sector, both as a researcher and most recently as a manager in the Toxicology and Risk Assessment Section at the Texas Commission on Environmental Quality (TCEQ).
 In her position with the TCEQ, Dr. Haws was responsible for overseeing all human health risk assessment activities and was one of the primary authors of the agency’s comprehensive risk-based corrective action rule (the Texas Risk Reduction Program [TRRP] rule).

-Dr. Haws is an author on over 47 peer-reviewed publications and has presented at numerous scientific conferences.
+Dr. Haws is an author on 57 peer-reviewed publications and has presented at numerous scientific conferences.
 She is an active member of numerous professional societies, including the Society of Toxicology, Society for Risk Analysis, Toxicology Forum, American College of Toxicology, and the Regulatory Affairs Professional Society.
 Dr. Haws has served on numerous elected and appointed committees within the Society of Toxicology, including serving on Council, as well as serving as president of the Risk Assessment Specialty Section and the Women in Toxicology Special Interest Group.
 In addition, Dr. Haws has served on a number of scientific panels, technical workgroups, and advisory committees, including the World Health Organization’s Toxic Equivalency Factor Review Panel.
-She also served as the Chair of the International Symposium on Halogenated Persistent Organic Pollutants held in San Antonio, Texas, in September 2010.
-Currently, Dr. Haws is serving on the Exposure and Human Health Committee of the USEPA’s Science Advisory Board.
+She has also served as the Chair of the International Symposium on Halogenated and Persistent Organic Pollutants, held in San Antonio, Texas, in September 2010, and served on the Exposure and Human Health Committee of the USEPA’s Science Advisory Board.